acerempel/threedots-ca-v2/content/collections/pages/introduction.md

         text: '’?'
       -
         type: text
-        text: " You might call them blog posts, but I don't like the word ‘blog’.
-Note that each entry is dated by when I\_" -
+        text: ' You might call them blog posts, but I don''t like the word ‘blog’.
+Note that each entry is dated by when I ' -
         type: text
         marks: